smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

 ## Appendix

 ### RPC Table
 This table is for referencing which RPCs are display or window addressable.
-While multiple displays are not yet supported, nor included in this proposal, this table can help see which RPCs will be affected.
+While multiple displays are not yet supported, nor included in this proposal, this table can help show which RPCs will be affected.

 RPC                    | Display Addressable | Window Addressable  | `WindowType`      | Notes
 ---------------------- | ------------------- | ------------------  | ------------------| -------- |